IsNielsen/SimpleTextTools/doc/Plan.md

     *   e.g. things you learned, things that didn't go according to plan.

 ### cat tool
+*   As quoted in the provided Cat_Plan.md:
+  - I forgot to account for all lines ending in `\n`, so I updated the plan to print without an added newline using the `end=""` parameter in python's `print()` function.

 ### grep tool

+*   this went smoother than I thought and thats worrying

 ### head tool

 *   The way I originally tried to account for multiple files resulted in `==> {filename} <==opponents`
   * I think I can fix that by printing it separatly right after I open the file

 ### wc tool

 *   10/4 Code runs, but so far only the lines are counted correctly
   * I think my problem for words is that Im looking only for `" "`, but some(most) words in these files actually end in `"\n"`
 *   10/5 Still don't know why the character count isnt working
   * Instead of using `if` for words, i used `len(line.split())`
   * Similarly, just `len(line)` gave me the correct character count.
+  *
 ### sort tool

 ### tac tool
 *   When a `file` is read, its type is `<class '_io.TextIOWrapper'>` which cant be reversed().
   * calling reversed(list(file)) fixes that problem.